eshaz/icecast-metadata-js/src/icecast-metadata-player/README.md

 #### Source Map

 IcecastMetadataPlayer builds are supplied with a source map, which allows the minified code to be viewed as fully formatted code in a browser debugger.
-* To enable the source map, simply copy `icecast-metadata-player-1.2.3.min.js.map` located in the build folder of this project to the location along side `icecast-metadata-player-1.2.3.min.js` in your website.
+* To enable the source map, simply copy `icecast-metadata-player-1.3.0.min.js.map` located in the build folder of this project to the location along side `icecast-metadata-player-1.3.0.min.js` in your website.
 * The source map can be used to step through and debug the code as well as see the full variable names and file origin on stack traces if you are facing any issues.

-### Error messages
+### Warning messages

+*Note: Warning messages are be enabled by setting `options.enableLogging = true`*

+> Reconnected successfully after retry event.
+Found 145 frames (3.788 seconds) of overlapping audio data in new request.
+Synchronized old and new request.

+* The stream successfully reconnected after a disconnect, and the old request was synchronized with the new request for seamless playback.
+* This usually happens when switching networks, or if there was a brief interruption in your internet connection. (i.e. cell to WiFi, WiFi to ethernet, temporary loss of cell connection, etc.)

+> Reconnected successfully after retry event.
+Found no overlapping frames from previous request.
+Unable to sync old and new request.

+* The stream successfully reconnected after a disconnect, but there wasn't enough data in the buffer to synchronize the old request with new request.
+* If this happens frequently, try increasing the [`burst-size` option](https://www.icecast.org/docs/icecast-trunk/config_file/#limits) (or equivalent) in your Icecast configuration to increase the client's buffered data.

 > Passed in Icy-MetaInt is invalid.
 Attempting to detect ICY Metadata.